 - from the zip archive or tarball available at skoolkit.ca

 - from PyPI by using pip

 - from the PPA for Ubuntu

-- from the copr repo for Fedora
+- · from the copr repo for Fedora

 If you choose the zip archive or tarball, note that SkoolKit can be used wherever it is unpacked: it does not need to be installed in any particular location.
-However, if you would like to install SkoolKit as a Python package, you can do so by using the supplied setup.py script.
+However, if you would like to install SkoolKit as a Python package, you can do so by following the instructions below.